French Royal Army: Recruitment

 The Royal Army during the Ancien regime was recruited through volunteer enlistment.
-Almost 90% of the recruits came from the peasantry and the working class, while about 10% came from the petty bourgeoisie.
+Almost 90% of the recruits came from the peasantry and the working class, while about 10% came from the petite bourgeoisie.
 Privates were usually promoted directly to the rank of sergeant and bypassed the rank of corporal.
 At the time of the French Revolution, a third of the sergeants came from the petty bourgeoisie or higher classes.

 Three career paths existed for officers; one privileged for the high nobility, one standard for the middle and lower nobility and the higher bourgeoisie and one exceptional for promoted sergeants.
 The high nobility quickly reached high rank, the mean age of promotion to colonel being 36 years.
 The standard career path was based on seniority and was rather inert; the mean age of promotion to captain was 45 years.
 Promoted sergeants could normally not reach higher than to substantive lieutenants and captains by brevet although their social background significantly deviated from the rank and file; over two thirds came from the petty bourgeoisie or higher classes.
 The different career paths created a lack of social homogeneity in the officer corps.

 The military reforms after the Seven Years' War attempted to create a professionalized officer corps built on the petty nobility.
 However, the privileged career of the high nobility being retained caused the failure of the reforms.
 In consequence, many noblemen in the officer corps sided with the bourgeoisie in the struggle against the class prerogatives of the high nobility.